classroomtechtools/virtualgs/README.md

 ### What it doesn't do

-- It does not transpile your code into javascript that is 100% compatiable with the runtime on the server
+- It does not transpile your code into javascript that is 100% compatible with the runtime on the server
 - It doesn't tell you that you're using newer syntax than what is supported by the server environment
 - The above two things are the same thing
 - It doesn't provide identifiers such as `SpreadsheetApp`, but the idea is that you have to mock them